Spay & Neuter

 Neutering male pets prevents testicular cancer and some prostate problems.
 Male pets who are neutered are generally better behaved and less likely to roam away from home.

-Low-Cost Spay & Neuter Programs
+Spay & Neuter Assistance

-We have several options to help community members safely and affordably get their pets spayed or neutered.
+EARS helps community members safely and affordably get their pets spayed or neutered.

 CATS AND DOGS